|B.Econ. (Renmin); M.Phil. (Peking); Ph.D. (Michigan)|

 |Rm||424, Fung King Hey Building|

-I have mainly worked in two branches of philosophy—namely, mind and ethics—and strived to develop a robust version of anti-reductionism in each domain.
-I also conduct some research in metaphysics (causation; grounding), epistemology (explanation; intuition), political philosophy (liberalism; distributive justice), and comparative philosophy (Confucianism).
-I have been widely regarded as a leading Chinese analytic philosopher and as one of the best philosophers of mind in Asia.
+I obtained a Ph.D. in Philosophy from the University of Michigan, Ann Arbor in 2010.
+After teaching at Peking University and Lingnan University, I joined the Chinese University of Hong Kong in 2014.
+I mainly work in two branches of philosophy, mind and ethics, striving to develop a robust version of anti-reductionism in each domain.
+I have also conducted research in metaphysics (causation; grounding), epistemology (explanation; intuition), political philosophy (liberalism; distributive justice), and comparative philosophy (Confucianism).

 When not doing philosophy, I especially enjoy reading Classical Chinese poetry.
 I have long held a bold, but correct, view that the aesthetic values of Chinese poetry are significantly greater than those of Western poetry; I’d like to argue with anyone who thinks otherwise (whereas I don’t hold a similar view on Chinese novels, painting, and music).
 I have also found much fun in watching American movie and TV series, playing table tennis, and exploring country parks.